Generation of degree-correlated networks using copulas: Constructing the probability matrix

 This formalism is used to construct the probability matrix $P(h,h')$ with the marginal distribution $P_h(h)$, whereas three different procedures can be followed.
-In \textit{procedure I}, $P_h(h)$ is always defined by a left bounded continuous CDF $F_x(x)$
+In \mbox{\textit{procedure I}}, $P_h(h)$ is always defined by a left bounded continuous CDF $F_x(x)$ (or $F_y(y)$ respectively).

 where $0 \leq h_{min}\leq h \leq h_{max}$ and $x_{min}:=h_{min}-1$.
 Choosing a specific copula function and combining Eqs. \ref{eq:3} and \ref{eq:4} gives the probability matrix $P(h,h')$

 In the case that $h$ is left and right bounded with $h_{max}< \infty$, the probability matrix becomes truncated and has to be normalized, i.e., $\sum_{h,h'} P(h,h')=1$, and the marginal distribution is recalculated with